HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md

     ![Digital media asset plugins settings](../../../../images/dam-settings-plugin.png)

 !!! note
-    Clear the browser cache in order to see the updated plugin configurations and renditions configurations after the helm upgrade.
+    Clear the browser cache in order to see the updated plugin configurations and rendition configurations after the helm upgrade.

 <!--